Bachelor of Science in Biomechanics

 - UNO's general undergraduate education requirements (43 hours)

-- Professional Core consisting of natural science, mathematics, and practica requirements (99 hours)
+- Professional Core consists of natural science, mathematics, and practica requirements (99 hours)

-Related coursework should provide students a strong and broad base from which to choose a more specific masters or doctoral program such as Biomechanics, Biomedical Engineering, Biophysics, Biotechnology, Exercise Physiology, Kinesiology, and Motor Control, etc.
+Related coursework should provide students a strong and broad base from which to choose a more specific master's or doctoral program such as Biomechanics, Biomedical Engineering, Biophysics, Biotechnology, Exercise Physiology, Kinesiology, Motor Control, etc.

 For admission requirements, degree requirements, and course descriptions, please visit our catalog page.

 Admission requirements for the B.S. in Biomechanics are the same as admission to UNO.
 Once students are admitted to the B.S. in Biomechanics program they will also be a student in the College of Education and required to maintain a cumulative GPA of 2.5 on a 4.0 scale.
 Grades of C- or better in the core courses are required to remain in good standing with the College of Education.

 Fast Track Program

 The Department of Biomechanics has developed a Fast Track program for highly qualified and motivated students providing the opportunity to complete a bachelor’s degree and a master’s degree in an accelerated time frame.
 With Fast Track, students may count up to 9 graduate hours toward the completion of their undergraduate program as well as the graduate degree program.